charmed-kubernetes/kubernetes-docs/pages/k8s/backups.md

 juju run-action new-etcd/0 restore --wait
 ```

+Once the restore action has finished, you should see output confirming that the
-The new etcd application will need to be connected to the rest of the deployment:
+operation is `completed`.
+The new etcd application will need to be connected to
+the rest of the deployment:

 ```bash
 juju add-relation new-etcd kubernetes-master